 To pressurize the system and check for fuel leaks… do not start engine, but let the ECM power the fuel pump for 5 seconds when energized.
 Have a Fire extinguisher available for use at all times.

 The Fuel Injector is installed and torqued during the manufacturing process and should not be replaced/tightened under normal circumstances , but if replacement is directed a strict replacement torquing is required.
 If the injector is over-torqued, it will cause the injector to malfunction.

-If the injector is leaking from the injector top seal, lightly tighten each side until the leak has stopped or until a slight resistance is felt then STOP.
-The injector may also leak a small amount of fuel initially, but then the o-ring will seal the leak shortly after use.
+The injector may also leak a small amount of fuel initially, but then the o-ring will seal the leak shortly after the injector seal swells from contact with gasoline.
 A small amount is a drop or 2, not a spray or an amount that would cause a fire risk.
 If the injector seal continues to leak fuel, then a replacement seal must be installed and injector housing checked before re-installation.